Northern-Lighthouse/stripeReferralCodes/README.md

 # Required Items

-you must have nodejs, and npm installed on your computer.
-You must have create-react-app npm package installed and have the following account: Firebase, Google Cloud Platform, and Stripe
+You must have nodejs, and npm installed on your computer.
+You must also have create-react-app npm package installed and have the following account: Firebase, Google Cloud Platform, and Stripe.

 ## Install Packages